saurabhchalke/saurabhchalke.github.io/_posts/2023-08-21-secure-mpc-part-1.md

 published: true
 ---

-Hello, dear cypherpunks, tech nerds, and curious onlookers!
+Hello cypherpunks, tech nerds, and curious onlookers!
 Today, I'm going to take you on a captivating journey through the labyrinth of Secure Multi-Party Computation (MPC).
 If that sounds like a mouthful, don't worry!
 By the end of this read, you'll be casually dropping MPC references at your next dinner party (or Zoom call).

 ## Introduction